Detail Design Inc.

-The salary of a drilling consultant working offshore ranges from $143,000 to as much as $305,000 a year, making it the most lucrative job on an offshore platform.
+The salary of a drilling consultant working offshore ranges from $143,000 to as much as $305,000 a year.
+This makes it potentially one of the most lucrative offshore platform jobs around.

 Drilling consultants supervise the daily operations of the rig and provide advice and consultation on several drilling issues.
 They coordinate with onshore supervisors and convey orders to on-site personnel to optimise rig production.
 They are also responsible for ordering new supplies and equipment, as well as maintaining the required number of workers on the platform at any point in time.

-OIMs manage all the offshore activities on the platform and ensure that production is performed according to rules and regulations.
+Managing all activity on an offshore platform, OIMs ensure that production conforms to company rules and official regulations.
 They are trained to handle emergencies and are responsible for the health, safety and wellbeing of the workers on board.
-They also oversee the work and training of all platform personnel, as well as ensure the timely maintenance and repair of equipment.
+They also oversee the work and training of all platform personnel, as well as ensuring the timely maintenance and repair of equipment.

 High entry pay levels for production and maintenance supervisors are upwards of $108,000 and increase to $239,000 for experienced personnel, making it one of the most lucrative on an offshore platform.